oasis-art-project/oasis-server/README.md

 5. Recreate the postgres database: <br>
 `./clear-db.sh; psql postgres -c "CREATE DATABASE oasis"`

-6. Initialize db schema, load tables, updgrade db, creates the admin user (using the values set in the step before) `flask db init; flask db migrate; flask db upgrade; flask seed` <br>
+6. Initialize db schema, load tables, updgrade db, creates the admin user (using the values set in the step before): <br>
+`flask db init; flask db migrate; flask db upgrade; flask seed` <br>

 7. If all the previous steps run without errors, you are ready to launch the local server.
 This can be done in differnt ways.